 Bio

-My food and culture reporting has been featured on NPR, Public Radio International, and NBC.
+Other food and culture reporting of mine has been featured on NPR, Public Radio International, and NBC.
 I also write literary essays, which have been published by magazines such as Tin House, Catapult, and The Seventh Wave.
 I am an alumna of the VONA and Tin House writing workshops, and my essays have been included in the anthologies Nonwhite and Woman:131 Micro Essays on Being in the World (Woodhall Press), Lavanderia: A Mixed Load of Women, Wash, and Wordand Mamas and Papas: On the Sublime and Utterly Heartbreaking Art of Parenting (both by City Works Press).

 Currently, I work as the Communications and Engagement Director at the Center for Asian American Media (CAAM).
 Previously, I have been the News & Politics Editor for BlogHer.com, managing daily first-person content from women writers of a diversity of racial, political, and cultural backgrounds.
 After graduating from U.C.
 Berkeley with a B.A. in Rhetoric and then training at the Stanford Mass Media Institute, I worked for five years as a broadcast journalist for several network affiliate TV stations.